labmlai/labml/client-docs/source/index.rst

 labml.ai client reference
 =========================

-This is the Python API reference.
+This is the Python API & CLI reference.
 Visit the `Github Repo <https://github.com/labmlai/labml>`_ for an overview and tutorials.

 .. toctree::
    :maxdepth: 1
+   :caption: API

    api/experiment
    api/tracker